-A child can tell when there’s more to a person than is obvious.
-I concluded when young that if I knew what I’d do, then maybe I would stand a chance of knowing what they’d do — those others.
+A child can tell there’s more to people than the obvious.
+I concluded when young that if I knew what I’d do, then maybe I’d stand a chance of knowing what they’d do — those others.
 Of course, this gave rise to convolutions.
 What would I do “if this” and “if that”?
 What if I wasn’t who I thought I was?

 Growing up on the coast of South Carolina, I was a thoughtful and vocal child fascinated by the prospect of danger and death.
-We roamed barefoot on the hot slick sand and bogged in the marsh: my younger sister and I and our group of neighborhood friends, by the railroad tracks and an abandoned train depot, in a tree fort suspended over the saltwater, crawling through underbrush — you could say we explored an inner world as much as an outer one.
-Both thrilled me with their traps, which I carefully marked, and for this reason, much to my parents’ and teachers’ dismay, daydreams of adventure consumed my waking hours, and sleep came with more horrors than I care to remember.
-I wouldn’t sleep in my own room when I was little and instead joined my younger sister in hers on one of her twin beds.
-Still, poor Dad spent many a night with his flashlight checking the bushes outside her windows.
+We roamed barefoot on the hot slick sand and bogged in the marsh — my younger sister and I and our neighborhood friends — by the railroad tracks and an abandoned train depot, in a tree fort suspended over the saltwater, crawling through underbrush.
+You could say we explored an inner world as much as an outer one.
+Both thrilled me, and for this reason, much to my parents’ and teachers’ dismay, daydreams overwhelmed my waking hours, and sleep came with more horrors than I care to remember.
+I wouldn’t sleep in my room; instead I slept with my younger sister in hers.
+Still, poor Dad had to spend many a night checking the bushes outside the window.

 When I was ten, I learned to sail a Sunfish.
-I was allowed to sail just a few times before our boat was stolen.
+I was allowed to sail just a few times before the boat was stolen.
 I sailed with my friend Sanie.
-We always spoiled the fun bickering over who got to man the sail and who was going to be stuck with the boring rudder.
-And as soon as we’d settle that, we’d wrangle over how to operate them.
-You had to agree, you see, or you’d tip the boat.
+We liked to spoil the fun bickering over who got to man the sail and who was going to be stuck with the “boring” rudder.
+And as soon as we’d settle that, we’d fight over how to operate them.
+You have to agree, you see, or you tip the boat.

 The day of my first and only race, the winds were strong, and Sanie and I spent most of the race sailing backwards down Beaufort Inlet until we ran aground at a tiny island.

-I knew that island and could hardly believe my luck that that was where we’d ended up.
-I’d spent a great deal of time on the landing dock, on my belly, ears filled with the roar of wind and the subtle creak of fiberglass floats, wondering what it might be like to explore that island, if only I could get to it.
+I knew that island, could hardly believe my luck.
+I’d spent a great deal of time on the landing dock, on my belly, legs kicked up, ears filled with the roar of wind and the gentle creak of fiberglass floats, wondering what it would be like on that island — if only I could get to it.
 Was there hidden treasure?
-Who in the world would have a treasure and hide it there?
-Could I live there, in the searing sun or under a shade of palms, spying on the mainland?
-There’d be only scrub brush and those few lopsided trees to keep me company.
+Could I live there, in the searing sun, under a shade of palms, spying on the mainland?
+There’d be only scrub brush and lopsided trees to keep me company.

-In spite of this incredible opportunity, Sanie and I never set foot on the island that day.
-It would have been foolish to leave our boat.
-Oyster beds, rusted metal, and brittle degraded plastic often lay underneath the water and in the mud, which could slice you up or snag your foot.
-Not to mention rip tides.
-Deadly currents, rip tides often lurked just below a water’s surface, especially when it looked glassy and smooth.
+In spite of this incredible opportunity, it would have been foolish to leave our boat.
+Oyster beds, sheets of rusted metal, and brittle degraded plastic often lay hidden under the water and mud.
+Deadly currents — rip tides — lurked just below the water’s surface, especially when it looked glassy and smooth.

-We waited in our cramped little sailboat in our stuffy life jackets, not racing, for over an hour.
-Because of the high winds, others had to be rescued, too, and it was obvious to the adult rescuers that we were safely stranded.
-The island was small, the size of a small back yard or a big garage.
-Marsh grass jutted in green clumps from the sloshing shallows and trapped thousands of dried reeds that rustled in the waves as they sucked at our few inches of hull.
+We waited in our cramped sailboat in stuffy little life jackets for over an hour.
+Because of the high winds, other boats had to be rescued, too.
+The island was small, the size of a small back yard.
+The wind smelled wet and salty, just a hint of crustacean decay.
+Marsh grass jutted green and swayed in the sloshing shallows.
+A mat of dry reeds rustled on the water that sucked at the hull.
 Seagulls cawed in a sky so blue it hurt.
-All the while, Sanie, arms folded, sulked at the stern.
-Well, after a few choice words.
+All the while, Sanie glared at me, arms folded, sulking at the stern.

-But I accomplished a thing that day.
-I’d made it to the island, and saw what I wanted to see.
+But I’d made it to the island, and saw what I wanted to see.